iASL-Gifu/Demo-Rover/README.md

 step 2: Install dependencies for Autoware:

-If you have already installed the Nvidia driver, it is recommended to edit the amd64.env file and specify the version of Cuda manually.
+If you have already installed the NVIDIA driver, it is recommended to edit the amd64.env file and specify the version of CUDA manually.
 ```bash
 #Install all dependencies
 ./setup-dev-env.sh